Source GM Core pg. 102

 Traits

 The most notable hazard traits are trap (constructed to harm intruders), environmental (natural hazards), and haunt (spectral phenomena).
-Traps have a trait to indicate whether they're magical or mechanical.
+Traps have a trait to indicate whether they’re magical, mechanical, or tech (but can include any or all of these traits).
 Hazards that have initiative and a routine have the complex trait.

 Stealth or Stealth DC